vasusahu480/HeartRate_Sensor/README.md

 To install the library, First, download them and install them from the library manager.
 ELse, navigate to the Sketch > Include Library > Manage Libraries… Wait some time for Arduino IDE to update the list of installed libraries.

 Now in the search field search for “MAX30100” and install the library

+**Monitor Heart Rate and oxygen saturation (Sp02) values & Temperature using Arduino UNO** In /LCD_Test folder:
+-Monitoring Heart Rate and oxygen saturation (Sp02) values with MAX30100.
+-Montitring Temprature with BMP sensor.
+-Controling the ventilator with L298N.
+-Using Ardunio UNO.